 6.59.1 Applicability to language

-The vulnerability as described in ISO/IEC 24772-1 subclause 6.59 applies to Ada.
+The vulnerability as described in ISO/IEC 24772-1:2024 6.59 applies to Ada.
 Ada is open to this vulnerability but provides features for its mitigation.
 A task failing during activation will always raise an exception in the activating task (i.e., Tasking_Error).
 The activating task does not continue executing until all its dependent tasks have completed activation.
 A task can always check that another task has successfully activated.

 6.59.2 Avoidance mechanisms for language users

+To avoid the vulnerability or mitigate its ill effects Ada software developers can:

-Apply the mitigation mechanisms of subclause 6.59.5 of ISO/IEC 24772-1:2022.
+Apply the avoidance mechanisms of ISO/IEC 24772-1:2024 6.59.5.

 Provide a handler to catch activation failures of local tasks.